pmichaillat/economic-slack/syllabus.md

 + Tuesday 30 January: class presentation of the project outline
 + Tuesday 27 February: class presentation of early results
 + Tuesday 12 March: class presentation of final results
-+ Tuesday 19 March: final paper due
++ Thursday 21 March: final paper due

 This is a tentative schedule for the paper's due dates.
 Updates to the schedule will be communicated via the [discussions forum](https://github.com/pmichaillat/economic-slack/discussions).